Skip to content

 The Intersection of Pop Culture and Modern Art

 The movement used new techniques.
 Screen printing became popular.
-It allowed artists to make multiple copies of their work.
-This fit with Pop Art's ideas about mass production.
+It allowed artists to make many copies of their work.
+This fit with ideas about mass production and consumerism.

 Pop Art reflected American life in the 1960s.
 It showed the good and bad of consumer culture.
-The art was bold and easy to understand.
-This made it popular with many people.
+It became a mirror for society.
+Its influence can still be seen in art and media today.

 Key Factors Driving the Popularity of Abstract Pop Art